Average Salary for a Tenured Community College Professor

 - Easy and quick tenure process.
 Often tenure is granted after just a couple of years.

 - Connection with Community.
-Community College professors are often seen as resources in the community on the topics they teach and may be asked to give lectures or connect with the feeder K-12 schools for their college.
+Community College professors are often seen as resources in the community on the topics they teach and may be asked to give lectures or connect with the feeder K-12 schools for their school.

-Community Colleges with Highest Average Salaries for Full-Time Professors
+Highest Average Salaries for Full-Time Professors

 Average Salary $119,100